htmlfarmer/mhuny/README.md

 Array Research: (we can also use some math library written by others however, I wanted to start with this... so we can "operate" directly on the data) https://github.com/htmlfarmer/Array.prototype.stats

+The main idea is we want to offer project and stats advice with a python script.
+Maybe there is some way to save .csv info from previous inputs and help.